LexHelios/LexOS/README.md

+# LexOS Unified Autonomous System

+**Note:** All legacy and unused files have been moved to the `old` directory for clarity.
+Only relevant, production-ready files remain in the main project structure.
+Please refer to the `old` directory if you need to access any previous or backup files.

 ## Running the Project with Docker

 This project is designed to run as a multi-service application using Docker Compose.
 Each service has its own Dockerfile and is orchestrated via the provided `docker-compose.yml` file.
 Below are the key details and instructions specific to this project.